skwid138/Prime-weekend-challenge-2/readme.md

 Hard Mode:
 ---

 Create a carousel that shows only one person at a time.
-There should be "next" and "previous" buttons that wrap (if at first person, hitting previous shoud go to the last) and an indicator of which person is being shown:
+There should be "next" and "previous" buttons that wrap (if at first person, hitting previous should go to the last) and an indicator of which person is being shown:

 ![client3](client3.png)

 Pro Mode:
 ---
-Add a "remove" button for each person that removes that person from the array on the server.
+Add a "remove" button for each person that removes that person from the array on the server. _Hint_: you will probably need `.data()` for this.
+Also, don't assume that people's names are unique, you may need another unique way to id them.